-The level of knowledge required is broadly equivalent to a first degree (Level 6 in the Qualifications and Credit Framework1, Level 10 in the Scottish Credit and Qualifications Framework2).
+The level of knowledge required is broadly equivalent to a first degree or degree level equivalent.
 It is not necessary for all knowledge to be acquired through formal study; a wider range of sources may be accessed.

 Knowledge may have been gained through learning on formal/accredited courses, on-the-job learning, learning through attending meetings, conferences, private study, and other means.